thomasmichaelwallace/unity-games/pilot/Assets/Text/script.md

 # replace

-looks like a recent repair job. hard to imagine old geroge would have give up any spare parts without demanding a ticket off this island... can't see him any where.
+looks like a recent repair job. hard to imagine old geroge would have given up any spare parts without demanding a ticket off this island... can't see him anywhere, though.

 [!](!)